-A few postpartum adjustments - I leave out the meat, because I'm vegetarian.
-It's common to crack a raw egg into congee but I find that way to gooey and slimy for my liking!
+A few postpartum adjustments - I leave out the meat because I'm vegetarian.
+It's common to crack a raw egg into congee but I find that way to gooey and slimy to my liking!
 Maybe a boiled egg chopped on top or some marinated firm tofu if you want to add some protein.

 I'd definitely recommend adding plenty of ginger to rekindle a Newborn Mothers digestive fire, and a pinch of turmeric to boost its healing properties.

 Basmati rice is lighter and easier to digest so use that as your base.